-Wer e your T-SASP grant funds used to fund staff positions during the current report (Check yes if T-SASP funds were used to pay staff, including part-time staff and of Yes-answer question 8
+Wer ere your T-SASP grant funds used to fund staff positions during the current reporting particle (Check yes if T-SASP funds were used to pay staff, including part-time staff and control Yes-answer question 8

 No-skip to section B

-8. Staff (Report the total number of full-time equivalent (FTE) staff funded by the T-SASP grant during the current reporting period.
-Report staff by the function(s) performed, not by title or location.
-Include employees who are part-time and/or only partially funded with these grant funds as well as consultants/contractors.
-If an employee or contractor was employed or utilized for only a portion of the reporting period, prorate appropriately.
-For example, if you hired a full-time advocate in October who was 100% funded with T-SASP funds, you would report that as .50 FTE.
-Report all FTEs in decimals, not percentages.
-One FTE is equal to 1,040 hours-40 hours per week x 26 weeks.
-See separate instructions for examples of how to calculate and prorate FTEs.)
+8. Staff (Report the total number of full-time equivalent (FTE) staff funded by the T-SASP the current reporting period.
+Report staff by the function(s) performed, not by the Include employees who are part-time and/or only partially funded with these graconsultants/contractors.
+If an employee or contractor was employed or utilized to the reporting period, prorate appropriately.
+For example, if you hired a full-time of who was 100% funded with T-SASP funds, you would report that as .50 FTE.
+Reportingly, not percentages.
+One FTE is equal to 1,040 hours-40 hours per week separate instructions for examples of how to calculate and prorate FTEs.) itle or ant fu for or advo r location. unds as well as nly a portion c cate in Octobe all FTEs in of er

 Staff FTE(s)

 Administrator (fiscal manager, executive director)

 Counselor

 Legal advocate (does not include attorney or paralegal)

 Program coordinator (training coordinator, volunteer coordinator, hotline coordinator, victim services coordinator)

 Support staff (administrative assistant, bookkeeper, accountant)

 Translator/interpreter

 Tribal cultural specialist

 Victim advocate

 Other (specify):

 TOTAL